nantu-io/ntcore-doc/docs/README.md

 # Overview
 ---
 NTCore is an open source machine learning development and operations (MLOps) platform designed to help users develop, test, control model versions and deploy models.
-NTCore provides a complete development experience for machine learning and data science, significantly reducing the time and cost required between creating a model and deploying it to a target environment.The NTCore platform provides four key features, including: development IDE, model experimentation, model version control and model deployment.
+NTCore provides a complete development experience for machine learning and data science, significantly reducing the time and cost required between creating a model and deploying it to a target environment.
+The NTCore platform provides four key features, including: Development IDE, Model experiment, Model versioning and Model deployment.

 - **Development IDE**<br>
   The NTCore platform leverages jupyter notebook to provide a seamless development experience, supporting multiple frameworks and languages.
 The rich text development environment makes model development more transparent, understandable, repeatable and sharable.